 (a) If yes, please cite the relevant strategy or action plan and provide a short explanation of their scope, and/or measure(s).

-Is your country currently in the process of developing/adopting new legislation, regulations, or any other legislative initiatives related to firearms?
+(Chair’s proposal: delete) Is your country currently in the process of developing/adopting new legislation, regulations, or any other legislative initiatives related to firearms?

 Yes No